If you’ve ever noticed your cat trembling, you probably wondered, why is my cat shaking?

 What does it mean when your cat is shaking?
-When I hear such a question, my first thought is fever, especially in kittens.
+When we hear such a question, our first thought is fever, especially in kittens.

 The usual signs of elevated body temperature in cats are lack of appetite, lethargy, lack of grooming, shaking, trembling, and rapid heart rate.

 The fever can be due to an infection, poisoning, medication, or trauma.
 It’s best to take your kitty for blood tests to rule out some serious feline infectious diseases.